amysteel1/Fire_Climate_Wudjari/README.md

 6. Convert precipitation from m to mm (*1000)
 7. Convert temperature (for both dewpoint and surface air temperature) from Kelvin to Celsius in excel using TK - 273.15 = TC.
 8. Calculate RH from dewpoint and temperature using the formula <RH from TasMax and Dewpoint>
 9. Convert windspeed u and v components from m/s to kmph (*3.6)
+10. Apply the normal distribution code <normal_MRSO> to compute the normal distribution and apply an index to volumetric soil moisture (VSM L1).
+Future climate scenario (CMIP6) data:
+1. Determine top 8 performing CMIP6 models of interest for this location using C. Gallo et al. 2023 performance evaluation DOI: 10.5194/gmd-16-3103-2023
+2. Search CDS for required variables at a daily granularity for each required model and scenarios (SSP126, SSP585) required variables are:(maximum temperature "tasmax", wind speed "sfcWind", precipitation flux "pr", specific humidity "huss", sea level pressure "psl", soil moisture "mrsos" / "mrso if not available).
+3. Either manually download or follow API code